Some

 their little meeting sniggering, having said all

-the right things in terms of “acknowledging
+the right things in terms of “acknowledging their

-their inappropriate behavior” and carry on as
+inappropriate behavior” and carry on as they did

 In all those years of avoiding corporal